 Mocetta Inspired Venison Dried ham

 It's something magical about transforming a whole hind leg into a salted, cured, and dried ham.
 Mocetta is a Northern Italian "prosciutto" like ham made from goat or deer.
-Hank Shaw - the hunter-forager chef that is a shining beacon of culinary inspiration, wrote a piece that inspired me to try this out.
-Some traditional mocetta are submerged in red wine for a good week and later spiced with cinnamon and nutmeg, among other herbs.
-I have tried this flavor profile, and while it's traditional, it's not a flavor profile of my liking.
+Some Italian Mochetta versions go about submerging the meat in red wine for a good week and later spiced with cinnamon and nutmeg, among other herbs.
+I have tried this flavor profile, and while it's traditional, it's not to my liking.
 Sticking to the other, lighter herbs are more to my liking, and this write-up follows my taste preference.

 Equilibrium curing and % measurements.